riverbed/Riverbed-Community-Toolkit/105-opentelemetry-go-app/README.md

 curl http://localhost:8081/
 ```

-### 4. Open the Aternity APM webconsole to visualize and analyze the traces collected for every transactions
+### 4. Open the Aternity APM webconsole to visualize and analyze the traces collected for every transaction

 Search transaction, browse the spans for the selected transaction :